 Many LLM students choose to round out their educational experience by looking for short-term "practical training" positions with legal employers in the United States.
 Although the market for foreign-trained attorneys in the United States is difficult, many LLM students from the University of Chicago are successful in finding such positions.
 This result is due in large part to the fact that Chicago students are highly sought after by employers.
 Each year our LLM students are invited to attend an interview program in New York City in which foreign-trained LLM students are selected for initial interviews by prospective employers from around the world.
-In January 2011, approximately 150 law offices from the United States and abroad participated in the interview program.
-Thirty-six LLM students from the University of Chicago attended the 2011 interview program and each of them averaged five interviews.
-In addition to LLM students at the University of Chicago, foreign-trained LLM students from the following law schools participate in the interview program: Harvard, Columbia, Stanford, the University of Michigan, the University of Virginia, and Yale.
+In January 2016, approximately 150 employers from the United States and abroad participated in the interview program.
+Prior to the interview program, a group of our graduates who had attended the program last year and obtained positions in the U.S. conducted practice interviews in Chicago for current students.
+Thirty-two LLM students from the University of Chicago attended the 2016 interview program and each of them averaged approximately 5.8 interviews.
+In addition to LLM students at the University of Chicago, foreign-trained LLM students from the following law schools annually participate in the interview program: Harvard, Columbia, Stanford, the University of Michigan, the University of Virginia, and Yale.

-Each year 25-30 Chicago LL.M. graduates sit for the New York Bar Examination.
+Each year 25-30 Chicago LLM graduates sit for the New York Bar Examination.
 A bar preparation course is conducted at the Law School by one of the organizations which offers the same course in New York.
 That course begins right after the last Spring Quarter examination and lasts for about six weeks.
-Over the last two years, 63% of the Chicago LL.M. graduates who took the exam for the first time passed it.
-The pass rate for all foreign graduates (with U.S. LL.M. degrees) taking the test for the first time during the same period was approximately 46%.
+Over the last three years, 67% of the Chicago LL.M. graduates who took the exam for the first time passed it.
+The pass rate for all foreign graduates (with US LLM degrees) taking the test for the first time during the same period was approximately 45%.

 Over the summer, new LLM students will receive a career services guide specifically prepared for foreign-trained attorneys.
 This guide will provide an overview of all aspects of the job search in the United States, and will help students to prepare for this process while they are still in their native countries.
 During the orientation program at the beginning of the school year, the Office of Career Services will discuss a comprehensive action plan designed to help LLM Students navigate the job search process throughout the year.